 Portfolio segment-oriented promotions for the bank's customers, and motivational contests jointly with international payment systems, aimed primarily at making the customer base more active, helped, among other things, increase average monthly card balances and total merchant turnover by 42% and 30%, respectively.
+The credit card portfolio expanded by 4% from RUB 3.6 bln to RUB 3.7 bln.

-The debit card portfolio expanded by 55% from RUB 11 bln

-to RUB 17 bln
+The debit card portfolio expanded by 55% from RUB 11 bln to RUB 17 bln.